IN THIS ARTICLE

 Looking for ways to improve your sales skills?
 Check out our tips below.

 - Take a course.
-A comprehensive class—whether it’s a degree in business or an online bootcamp—that teaches the latest sales industry tools, hosts live workshops, and offers personalized coaching from experienced sales professionals can give you an edge when applying to software sales roles.
+A comprehensive class—whether it’s a degree in business or an online bootcamp—that teaches the latest sales industry tools, terminology, hosts live workshops, and offers personalized coaching from experienced sales professionals can give you an edge when applying to software sales roles.
 In addition to ensuring that you have a firm grasp of the technical skills expected of every sales rep, courses like Springboard’s Tech Sales Career Track offer opportunities to develop and practice the soft skills needed to succeed, and professional guidance at every stage of the job search.

 - Practice active listening.
 Being a good listener—paying attention, maintaining eye contact, not interrupting the speaker, and being mindful of body language—is a skill that can be practiced and fostered outside of the workplace.
 When communicating with family and friends, practice being engaged and catch yourself if you are talking over people, tuning out, or displaying closed-off body language.